Toggle menu

 On this page:

-About Transition
+About transition

-To be eligible for support from the Adult Social Care Transitions Team, a young person or carer must meet at least 2 of the support needs from The Care and Support (Eligibility Criteria) Regulations 2014.
+This assessment helps the Transitions Team work out whether the young person will be eligible for adult social care support when they turn 18.
+To be eligible, they must meet at least 2 of the support needs from The Care and Support (Eligibility Criteria) Regulations 2014.

 What to expect during the transition assessment

-Transition assessments could also potentially become part of a child or young person's Education, Health and Care plan, or could contribute to the Continuing Health Care Assessments.
+Transition assessments could also become part of a child or young person's Education, Health and Care plan, or could contribute to the Continuing Health Care Assessments.

-When does the transition assessment take place?
+When the transition assessment will happen

-How to make a referral to the Adult Social Care Transitions Team
+Make a referral to the Adult Social Care Transitions Team

 You can make a referral:

-There is information from the NHS on moving from children's social care to adult's social care and from Icon for pdf West Berkshire Council's Adult Social Care Transitions Information Guide [474KB] for young people, parents and carers.
+You can read our Icon for pdf West Berkshire Council's Adult Social Care Transitions Information Guide [474KB] for young people, parents and carers.

 Share this page